Our Local Area: Drayton Village

 Welcome Back to term 4!

-We hope you have had a restful half term and have enjoyed the spring sunshine over the past few days.
-We can’t wait to get started with lots of fun learning for the rest of this term and hope for more dry and bright weather – we have lots of outside events planned!
+We hope you have had a restful half term and enjoyed doing some nice things as a family.
+We can’t wait to get started with lots of fun learning and hope for more dry and bright weather as spring draws nearer.

 In maths, we will complete and assess the work we have done on addition and subtraction within 20.
 We will move on to place value within 50; counting forwards and backwards within 50, representing numbers up to 50 and comparing objects and numbers within 50.
 We will also be thinking about mass and volume and using scales for measuring.

 Our whole class reading book, ‘The Hen Who Wouldn’t Give Up’ (by Jill Thomlinson), will link nicely with the theme of spring and will teach us the importance of perseverance and resilience.

 In Science we will complete our unit of work on materials and will be carrying out an investigation to see which material would be most suitable for Hilda Hen’s umbrella.
 British Science Week takes place this term too (8th-17th March), and as part of this, we will be doing some fun experiments linked to the theme, ‘Time’.
 We will also have a visit from Bright Sparks Science, who will lead a whole school assembly to showcase their after school club, which will run in Terms 5 and 6.